A Differentiable Physics Engine for Deep Learning in Robotics: Discussion

 In section~\ref{tricks}, we already discussed some of the tricks used for optimizing RNNs.
-Earlier research shows that these methods can be extended to even more difficult tasks than the ones discussed here~\citep{hermans2014automated,sutskever2013training}.
-We therefore believe that this approach towards learning controllers for robotics is applicable to far more complex problems than the simple examples tackled in this paper.
+Earlier research shows that these methods can be extended to more complicated tasks than the ones discussed here~\citep{hermans2014automated,sutskever2013training}.
+Hence, we believe that this approach towards learning controllers for robotics applies to more complex problems than the illustrative examples in this paper.